drusdale/Assesment-DAAV/Readme.md

 -   The script automatically creates the `Graphs` directory if it doesn't exist
 -   Missing values are removed to ensure data quality
--   All calculations use NA-safe functions to handle any remaining missing values
+-   All calculations use NA-safe functions (If a function returns null then it removed it) to handle any remaining missing values

 ## Contributing